 |Have A Good Day You Unemployed Human!|

 Those advocating we increase the minimum wage are often oblivious or are unaware of the unintended consequences it will usher in.
-We cannot circumvent economic reality, nothing is free and as wages move up we should expect prices will go in tandem We should recognize that those on fixed incomes and savers in our current super low interest rate environment will be directly impacted by the inflation caused by these wage increases.
+We cannot circumvent economic reality, nothing is free and as wages move up we should expect prices will go in tandem We should recognize that those on fixed incomes and savers in our current super low-interest rate environment will be directly impacted by the inflation caused by these wage increases.
 I concede the debate is destined to continue until it is raised and hereby state without a doubt, the minimum wage will go up!
 Polls show a majority of Americans support a higher minimum wage, but it is my feeling the many people that believe this will put more money into the consumers pocket and thus create economic growth fail to recognize it will also spark inflation and reduce opportunity.

-I contend the minimum wage is more of a philological benchmark then a tool for solving issues of inequality.
+I contend the minimum wage is more of a philological benchmark than a tool for solving issues of inequality.
 While the idea is considered politically popular raising it without considering the negative consequences that accompany it would be a mistake.
 Sadly, that is often the way Washington works.
 Like a tsunami, the huge crushing wall of water that washes away destroying everything in its path this force will not be stopped.
 This issue has been framed in a way that makes saying no difficult.
 Does any politician standing for re-election want to do the right thing and say "no" to "giving poor downtrodden hard working" Americans a raise?
 This attitude is what got us in the bind we find ourselves in today.
-Apparently this trend is also still active in Europe and Britain.
+Apparently, this trend is also still active in Europe and Britain.
 The reality is as long as people in other parts of the world will work for less we are shooting ourselves in the foot.

-An article In the BBC awhile back reported how the National Minimum Wage increase was handled and the new rates implemented to benefit a million workers.
+An article In the BBC a while back reported how the National Minimum Wage increase was handled and the new rates implemented to benefit a million workers.
 The UK Business Secretary said he had accepted the recommendation from the Low Pay Commission that the minimum wage should increase by 3%.
 The increase is higher than the consumer prices index (CPI) rate of inflation, at 1.9%.
-This means UK workers will be seeing the biggest cash increase in their take home pay since 2008.
+This means UK workers will be seeing the biggest cash increase in their take-home pay since 2008.
 However, what I found most interesting in the article, it went on to say the rate for workers between 18 and 20 years old wages will go up by 10p to £5.13 an hour, a 2% increase and the rate for those aged 16 and 17 will rise by 7p to £3.79, also a 2% rise.

 |Entry Level Jobs Are Very Important|

 While the pictures I have used depict robots taking over America's most iconic fast food restaurant none of what I have written is directed as a slam on McDonald's.
 Consider this rather a glimmer of what we should soon expect throughout America and the world as robots gain new skills and become less expensive.
-Through its safety net of social programs and subsidies government has done unmeasurable long-term harm to the lower ranks of society by weakening the structures that supported our shrinking middle class.
+Through its safety net of social programs and subsidies, government has done unmeasurable long-term harm to the lower ranks of society by weakening the structures that supported our shrinking middle class.
 Inequality is not only an issue that separates the poor from being middle class, but much of it centers on how the elite and big business have high-jacked a majority of the economic pie.
 The fruit of our labor now flows to very few.
-Raising wages on the low end may make a few people feel better but when it come to addressing the crux of our problem it is like putting lip-stick on a pig as you take the animal to the butcher.
+Raising wages on the low end may make a few people feel better but when it comes to addressing the crux of our problem it is like putting lipstick on a pig as you take the animal to the butcher.